ReedClanton/NixOS/users/reedclanton/home/README.md

 ## Rule(s) & Guideline(s)

 - `default.nix` is the entry point to this Home Manager configuration.
-- The only file(s) that may be called that exist about this directory are common Home Manager
+- The only file(s) that may be called that exist outside this directory are common Home Manager
 modules:
    - These calls must not prevent successful execution when the external file doesn't exist.
 - No file or directory that's not documented in this README may be added to this directory